Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/-Sample---FT12.md

    dtoverlay=pi3-disable-bt
    ```

-   This disables on‑board Bluetooth (which otherwise steals the UART) and enables `ttyAMA0`.
+   This disables on-board Bluetooth (which otherwise steals the UART) and enables `ttyAMA0`.

 3. Disable services that might grab the serial port (if installed):